WebRTCventures/poc-appointments-with-vonage-ai/README.md

 So open https://console.firebase.google.com/ and create a Project.
 No need to enable Analytics.

-First, enable the database, look for a "Cloud Firestore" section and create it.
+First, enable the database, look for a "Firestore Database" section and create it.
 Select the "test mode" while creating it for now.

 Now, for the credentials.
 Look for a button that sounds like "Add Firebase to your web app",